${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Introduction

 \vs

 \cV{\mathcal V} \TS{\widetilde {\fS}_\Delta} \TrHol{\mathrm{TrHol}} \al{\alpha} \gm{\gamma} \tgm{\til{\gamma}} \wri{\mathrm{wr}} Let us briefly and informally discuss the main ingredients in Gabella's construction.
 Details will be given in Section \ref{sec:Gabella}.
 Let $\pi: \TS \to \fS$ be a branched double covering of $\fS$ branched over a set $\cV\subset \fS$ consisting of exactly one point in the interior of each triangle of the triangulation $\Delta$.
 Let $\fS'=\fS\setminus \cV$.
-Let $\gm:[0,1] \to \fS$ be a not-necessarily-closed smooth oriented curve in a general position.
+Let $\gm:[0,1] \to \fS$ be a (not necessarily closed) smooth oriented curve in general position.
 When the image of $\gamma$ lies in $\fS'$, there are exactly two lifts of $\gamma$ in $\TS$.
-If $\gamma$ is considered up to homotopy in $\frak{S}$ fixing its endpoints, then it has many more mutually non-homotopic lifts in $\TS$.
-In Gaiotto-Moore-Neitzke's construction, based on the triangulation one chooses a certain finite number of lifts, called {\em admissible lifts}, of the homotopy class of $\gm$ in $\fS$.
-Then, the ${\rm GL}_2$ parallel transport for $\gamma$ is expressed as sum over all admissible lifts $\tgm$ of a formal variable $X_{\tgm}$ times a certain coefficient coming from physics, counting the so-called framed BPS states.
+If $\gamma$ is considered up to homotopy in $\frak{S}$ fixing its endpoints, then it has many more mutually nonhomotopic lifts in $\TS$.
+In Gaiotto, Moore and Neitzke's construction, based on the triangulation one chooses a certain finite number of lifts, called {\em admissible lifts}, of the homotopy class of $\gm$ in $\fS$.
+Then, the ${\rm GL}_2$ parallel transport for $\gamma$ is expressed as sum over all admissible lifts $\tgm$ of a formal variable $X_{\tgm}$.
 Galakhov, Longhi and Moore proposed a quantum parallel transport where $\wri(\tgm)\in \mathbb{Z}$ is the {\em writhe} of the lift $\tgm$, i.e. the number of self-intersections of $\tgm$ counted with signs, and $\wh{X}_{\tgm}$ is a certain formal variable associated to $\tgm$.
 This construction works well for open curves $\gamma$.
 When $\gamma$ is a closed oriented curve in $\frak{S}$, one can represent it by a map $\gamma:[0,1] \to \frak{S}$ by choosing a basepoint, then apply the above construction, where the variables $\wh{X}_{\tgm}$ become monomials in $\mathcal{T}^\omega_\Delta$; in general, the result depends on the choice of basepoint.
 Gabella suggested a modification in order to remove this dependency, and hence to construct a quantum holonomy of a simple closed oriented curve $\gamma$ in $\frak{S}$.
 Assume $\gamma$ is in general position with respect to the arcs of $\Delta$.
 Choose an arc $e$ of $\Delta$ and cut $\gamma$ along $e$ to get a collection of open curves $\gamma_i$.
-Apply the Galakhov-Longhi-Moore construction to each of $\gamma_i$.
-The intersection of $\gamma$ and a small neighborhood of $e$ is then interpreted as a certain type of tangle in the thickening of this neighborhood, which can be viewed as a {\em biangle}, and a modification of the operator invariant \`{a} la Reshetikhin-Turaev \cite{RT} \cite{Turaev16} of this tangle is used to ``glue'' the quantum holonomy of the arcs $\gamma_i$ to give the Gabella quantum holonomy $\TrHol_\Delta^\omega(\gamma)\in \TT$ \cite{G}.
+Apply the Galakhov-Longhi-Moore construction to each of the $\gamma_i$.
+The intersection of $\gamma$ and a small neighborhood of $e$ is then interpreted as a certain type of tangle in the thickening of this neighborhood, which can be viewed as a {\em biangle}, and a modification of the operator invariant \`{a} la Reshetikhin-Turaev \cite{RT, Turaev16} of this tangle is used to ``glue'' the quantum holonomy of the arcs $\gamma_i$ to give the Gabella quantum holonomy $\TrHol_\Delta^\omega(\gamma)\in \TT$ \cite{G}.
 Gabella showed that $\TrHol_\Delta^\omega(\gamma)$ is an isotopy invariant of simple closed oriented curves $\gamma$ in $\fS$.
-It should be noted that while the Bonahon-Wong quantum trace map is defined for non-oriented framed links in the thickening of $\fS$, the Gabella quantum holonomy is defined for oriented simple loop in $\fS$.
+It should be noted that while the Bonahon-Wong quantum trace map is defined for unoriented framed links in the thickening of $\fS$, the Gabella quantum holonomy is defined for oriented simple loops in $\fS$.
 The definition of the Gabella quantum holonomy, where lifting of curves and writhe numbers are used, is very different from that of the Bonahon-Wong quantum trace.

 \vs